IanCavalluzzi/FurbyControl/README.md

 The goal of this project is to make a Furby which will start making sounds and moving at a designated time.
 This will be done by using a relay to control when the furby powers on, and a DFPlayer Mini to make custom sounds.
 The built-in Furby speaker is repurposed for the DFPlayer.
 The furby will move when it pwoers on or hears sound.
 Since the DFPlayer will make sound it will move without arduino interaction.

-# Old Design
-The previous code was lost and must be re-written.

 ## Things to include:
 - [ ] Arduino Uno Timer Function
 - [ ] 5V Relay Control